The Pharmaceutical Sector

 The pharmaceutical sector comprises research and development, manufacturing, production, marketing and sale of chemical and/or therapeutic products for the treatment and prevention of diseases, and is estimated to have reached US$1.2 trillion in sales globally in 2016 according to IMS Health Incorporated, of which 30% were generated in the so-called “pharmerging markets,” developing countries where use of pharmaceuticals is growing most rapidly, as these are defined by IMS Health Incorporated.

-The Latin American market is expected to experience a compound annual growth rate in sales of 9.3% from 2016 to 2020, the highest compound, as presented in the chart below:
+The Latin American market is expected to experience a compound annual growth rate in sales of 9.3% from 2016 to 2020, the highest compound.

 Latin America is one of the regions where the average age of the population is increasing most rapidly: more than 20% of the population is expected to be over 65 years of age by 2050, according to the United Nations Department of Economic and Social Affairs on 2015.